Frequently Asked Questions

 What is Simon & Baker Travel Review and Luxury Travel Review?

-Simon and Baker Travel Review (SBTR) and Luxury Travel Review (LTR), the companion newsletter with email subscription, offer first hand information and exceptional photography of some of the most comfortable and luxurious destinations, accommodations, voyages, products, restaurants, spas and attractions for the discriminating traveler in the top ten percentile.
-Featuring extensive and detailed coverage of luxury and game viewing Africa, gourmet restaurants, spa facilities and much more.
-Now with audio and video content!
-Sign up for a complimentary subscription to our weekly newsletter at LuxuryTravelReview.com (http://luxurytravelreview.com/)
+Simon and Baker Travel Review (SBTR) and Luxury Travel Review (LTR), the companion newsletter with email subscription and social media links, offer first hand information and exceptional photography of some of the most comfortable and luxurious and ecotourism destinations, accommodations, voyages, products, restaurants, spas, and attractions for the discriminating traveler.
+We feature extensive and detailed coverage of luxury travel, ecotourism and game viewing Africa, gourmet restaurants, spa facilities and occasionally with audio and video content.
+Sign up for a complimentary subscription to our newsletter at LuxuryTravelReview.com (https://luxurytravelreview.com/)

 Who is your audience?